SnapLib/typescript-compare/README.md

 ## Compare class

 The `Compare` class consumes 2 objects and provides methods to query the differences and similarities between the consumed objects.
 To differentiate between the 2 consumed objects, one object is referred to as the *source* object and the other object it's being compared to is referred to as the *target* object.

-There are 4 different types of comparison queries `Compare` objects
+There are 4 different types of "relation" queries `Compare` objects
 contain:

-1. `omittedKeys`
+1. `omittedProperties`

-    Property keys that are present in the source object but not in the target object.
+    Properties that are present in the source object but not in the target object.

-1. `addedKeys`
+1. `extraProperties`

-    Property keys that are not present in the source object but are present in the target object.
+    Properties that are not present in the source object but are present in the target object.

 1. `sharedProperties`

-    The keys of properties that are present in both the source and target object and also mapped to equivalent values.
+    Properties that are present in both the source and target object that are mapped to equivalent values.

 1. `alteredProperties`

-    Properties with  keys that are present in both the target and source object, but are mapped to different values.
-The key, source property value, and target property value are returned.
+    Properties that are present in both the source and target object that are mapped to differing values.

 ### Examples